open-constructs/projen-pipelines/README.md

 The best way currently is to test things locally or - if you have a working stall of all supported CI/CD tools - manually test the functionalities there in diferent projects.

 _For local testing:_
 Using `yalc push` you can install the project locally to your local yalc package manager.
+You can also use `npm run local-push` instead of this.

-Wirch `yalc add projen-pipelines` you can then use it in a local project.
+With `yalc add projen-pipelines` you can then use it in a local project.

 ## Future Plans